Page copy protected against web site content infringement by Copyscape

 Dear Members:

-Schedule of observance of the fast for people living in various parts of the world:
+Schedule of observance of the fast for people living in different parts of the globe

-c) Those living in the above places and observing Sri Vaishnava traditions must observe this on December 31, 2025.
+c) Those living in the above regions mentioned in B) above, and observing Shri Vaishnava traditions must observe this on May 27, 2026.

 Blessed be.